Mutotu/express-weather-api-app-with-users/README.md

 - when you press enter, the front end will make a POST request to the backend which triggers some function in your backend to make a GET request with the weather api
 - the user should then be presented with the information from the weather api (Dom manipulation)

-- the user should also have the option to save that locale via the backend saving that locales id into the locale table
+- the user should also have the option to save that location via the backend saving that locations id into the location table

-- now when the page loads there will be some function that makes an api call to the user to get all their saved locales (will return an array)
+- now when the page loads there will be some function that makes an api call to the user to get all their saved locations (will return an array)
-- use JS and dom manipulation to create a div for each saved locale and display some information on it
+- use JS and dom manipulation to create a div for each saved location and display some information on it

 <details><summary>API Cheat Sheet</summary>
 <p>